DiademNetwork/qtum-dapp-documentation/README.md

 ## What is Diadem Network?

-Diadem Network aims to connect users achieving great things with people wanting to support them
+Diadem Network leverages blockchain technology from [Qtum](https://qtum.org) and [Facebook](https://www.facebook.com/) to connect users achieving great things with people wanting to support them

 Actions you can do on Diadem Network: